Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Conclusion

 \section{Conclusion}

 In this paper, we investigate the impact of scaling image-text data up to 100 billion unique examples, on vision-language pre-training.
-We demonstrate that a scale of 100 billion image-text pairs is beneficial for vision-language models in areas beyond traditional Western-centric benchmarks, such as cultural diversity, multilinguality, and reducing performance disparity across subgroups.
-Hence, this data scale remains fundamentally important for the development of truly inclusive multimodal systems.
-We also investigate the impact of applying quality filters, such as those based on CLIP, to large-scale image-text datasets.
+We demonstrate that a scale of 100 billion image-text pairs is beneficial for VLMs in areas beyond traditional Western-centric benchmarks, such as cultural diversity, multilinguality, and reducing performance disparity.
+Hence, this data scale remains important for the development of truly inclusive multimodal systems.
+We also investigate the impact of applying quality filters to large-scale image-text datasets.
 These filters, though often beneficial for traditional tasks, can negatively impact data diversity by reducing the representation of certain cultural contexts.
-Overall, our results highlight the importance of data scale for VLMs.
-While traditional benchmarks may not benefit significantly from the scaling of noisy, raw web data to 100 billion, this data scale remains crucial for training inclusive vision-language models.
+Finally, multilinguality also benefits from the 100B data scale, particularly for low-resource languages.